-The best body concealer
+Best body concealer

-Which body concealers are best?
+Which body concealer is best?

-If you have a birthmark or tattoo on your body, you know that regular foundation rarely covers it up adequately.
+If you have a birthmark or tattoo, you know that regular foundation rarely covers it adequately.
 Body concealers, on the other hand, are specially formulated with enough pigment to cover almost any discoloration.

 The key to success with body concealers is building your coverage.
-Depending on the formula, you may prefer to use your fingers, a brush, or a beauty blender for application.
-Most formulas recommend starting with a thin layer and gently adding more concealer to the area until full coverage is achieved.
+Depending on the formula, you may prefer to use your fingers, a brush or a beauty blender for application.
+Most formulas recommend starting with a thin layer and gently adding more concealer to the area until you achieve full coverage.

-Looking for a sweatproof formula or one that photographs well?
-We’re covering body concealers with these attributes and more in this buying guide.
-We’re also sharing a few recommendations at the end, including our top choice, Vita Liberata’s Body Blur Instant HD Finish.
-This body concealer is highly pigmented with light-reflecting properties to give your skin a radiant appearance.
+The best body concealer is the Dior Backstage Face and Body Foundation.
+It’s highly pigmented and can be used on both the face and the body.

-Body concealers vs. facial foundation
+Body concealer vs. facial foundation

-The main difference between body concealer and facial foundation is the ingredient list.
-A facial foundation is specially formulated to offer varying coverage.
-Body concealers, on the other hand, use a complex list of ingredients to achieve full coverage through high pigmentation.
-Not only are these formulas more opaque than facial foundation, but they’re also capable of covering spider veins, stretch marks, and tattoos.
+The main difference between body concealer and facial foundation is their ingredients.
+A facial foundation is formulated to offer varying coverage.
+Body concealers, on the other hand, achieve full coverage through high pigmentation.
+Not only are these formulas more opaque than facial foundation, they also can cover spider veins, stretch marks and tattoos.

+Some companies make concealers formulated for both face and body.
+These products are often referred to as foundations and typically offer medium to full coverage that’s buildable.
+However, they aren’t ideal for anyone who prefers a lighter formula for the face.

 Shade matching

 For the most natural appearance, selecting the correct shade is essential.
-Some manufacturers offer a wide assortment of shades, many of which have undertones or color-correcting properties.
+Some manufacturers offer a wide assortment of shades, many with undertones or color-correcting properties.
 Other manufacturers have fairly limited shade collections.
-If you choose to go with one of them, you’ll need to blend shades to best match your skin.
+If you choose one of them, you’ll need to blend shades to best match your skin.

 Formula type

-There are four types of formulas for body concealers: liquid, stick, solid and spray.
-Many consumers try more than one formula before they find one that works best with their skin.
+There are four types of formulas for body concealers: stick, solid, liquid and spray.
+Many people try more than one before they find the one that works best with their skin.

-Liquid formulas are ideal for building coverage over large areas.
-Stick concealers are easy to swipe and spread over the skin.
+- Stick concealers are easy to swipe and spread over the skin.
 They’re ideal for touch-ups and are travel-friendly.

-Solid-body concealers are thick formulas that come in pots and are best for covering small areas.
-Like liquid concealers, spray formulas cover large areas and are recommended for arms and legs.
+- Solid-body concealers are thick formulas that come in pots and are best for covering small areas.

 Application